Society of American Foresters: History

-The Society of American Foresters was founded on November 30, 1900 by Gifford Pinchot and seven colleagues in the U.S. Department of Agriculture's Division of Forestry.
+The Society of American Foresters was founded on November 30, 1900, by Gifford Pinchot and seven colleagues in the U.S. Department of Agriculture's Division of Forestry.

 Membership and structure

 As of 2018, SAF had 11,000 members and is the largest professional organization for foresters.
-SAF is structured around two different networks—a geographic network and a network of scientific disciplines.
-The geographic network has 31 state societies, further subdivided into divisions and chapters.
-Student chapters exist at many forestry schools.
-The scientific disciplinary network has 20 working groups.
-Each working group is a self-selected cluster of SAF members interested in a particular area of science.
+SAF is structured around two networks: a geographic network and a network of scientific disciplines.
+The geographic network has 31 state societies, subdivided into divisions and chapters; student chapters exist at many forestry schools The scientific disciplinary network has 20 working groups, each a self-selected cluster of SAF members interested in a particular area of science.

 Education

 Accreditation

-The SAF is active in improving the quality of postsecondary forestry education in the United States, however, SAF was denied recognition by the Council for Higher Education Accreditation as an accrediting organization in 2015, after being recognized since 2001 for academic degree programs in professional forestry, both at a Bachelor's and Master's level.
+The SAF is active in improving the quality of postsecondary forestry education in the United States.

+From 2001 to 2015, the Council for Higher Education Accreditation recognized SAF as an accrediting organization for academic degree programs in professional forestry, both at a Bachelor's and Master's level.
 Accreditation is provided for selected programs, not institutions or academic departments.
+In 2015, the Council ceased to recognize the organization.

 SAF maintains a list of its accredited programs in forestry, urban forestry, natural resources and ecosystem management, and forest technology on their website.
 It also publishes an annual college guide to help secondary school students and guidance counselors become better informed about career opportunities in forestry and natural resources.